 We found that the size was highly adjustable.
 With a size medium, we were able to get it to snugly fit riders who were normally a size small and other riders who were usually a size large.

-The fitting system also allows you to tilt the helmet (up and down your forehead effectively) so how the helmet sits on your head is entirely up to you!
+The fitting system also allows you to adjust the ’tilt’ of the helmet (up and down your forehead effectively), so how the helmet sits on your head is entirely up to you!